GreenleafLab/ArchR/README.md

 ![ArchR Workflow](https://web.stanford.edu/~mcorces/ArchR_Workflow_v1.PNG)

 # Documentation
-Please see the navigation bar at the top of this page for links to background information about ArchR as well as detailed vignettes for each of the major ArchR analytical components.
+Please see the navigation bar at the top of this page for links to [a brief ArchR tutorial](articles/ArchR.html) as well as detailed [vignettes and examples](articles/index.html) for each of the major ArchR analytical components.

 # Issues using ArchR?
 If you find a bug, please report it on [Github](https://github.com/GreenleafLab/ArchR/issues).
 If you have questions about ArchR usage, please refer to the [publication](https://greenleaf.stanford.edu/assets/pdf/), the [vignettes](articles/index.html), or the [FAQ section](articles/faq.html).